 - XS protein in the urine

 - Stomach and intestinal ulcers

-This page describing kidney disease is very thorough.
-We have a summary page on kidney disease if that better suits your needs.
+This page describing kidney disease is very thorough with significant information on anatomy, physiology, and pathophysiology.
+We have information on treatment towards the end of this page if you want to bypass all the background information and skip right to it.
+We also have a summary page on kidney disease if that better suits your needs.

 Cats that have kidney disease commonly have other problems that need careful attention if the kidney problem is to be treated successfully.
 Some of these other common problems are hyperthyroidism, heart disease, dental disease, sugar diabetes (diabetes mellitus), and high blood pressure (hypertension) leading to blindness.

 Several medical terms are used when describing kidney disease:

 azotemia– excess nitrogenous waste products in the bloodstream

 anemia– low red blood cells

 GFR– glomerular filtration rate

 polydypsia– excess drinking